 You must have your student ID card with you at all times whilst on the UTS campus.
-Register your attendance to obtain your student ID card.
+See student ID cards for instructions on obtaining your student ID card.

 Important: If you fail to collect your student ID card before the last day to enrol, you may be at risk of being withdrawn from your course.